-Finally, I started to create my personal website and blog.
-I found it worthwhile to commit myself to blogging and embrace the habit of being persistent during the trajectory.
-Meanwhile, contents of the posts could also serve as long-term memory.
+Finally, I created my own personal website and blog from scratch!
+I found it worthwhile to commit myself to recurring (technical) blog writing and embrace the habit of being persistent during the trajectory.
+Besides, contents of many posts serve as long-term memory for future references.

 Trade-offs and decisions during the website creation can be highly personalized.
 For me, the construction boils down to several aspects.

 - Server host: GitHub Pages could be a good option for static websites which does most back-end configurations for you under the hood.
 However, one is not able to set up its own backend databases.

 - Domain name: